robjg/oddjob/README.txt

 Changes in 1.4.0
 ----------------
+- Added the ability to set System properties via the system flag on the Properties Job.
 - StructuralJob's default state operator has been changed back to WORST from ACTIVE.
 It is felt this is more intuitive in most cases.
 - Support recursive directory wild card matching in Files Type with **.